 • a long-term goal would be building a retirement pot

-In this step it’s very important to think about future finance allocation.
-Can you afford to invest money now if you need to save for a house deposit?
-An underrated goal is building an emergency fund for when you have a sudden roof leak, a car breakdown, a large vet bill, or anything else life cares to throw at you.
+In this step, it’s critical to think about future finance allocation.
+Can you afford to invest money now if you need a savings plan for a property deposit?
+An underrated goal is building an emergency fund for when you have a sudden roof leak, a car breakdown, a large vet bill or anything else that life throws at you.

 3. Work out your risk level

-All investing involves some risk tolerance, but investors can always err on the side of caution especially when markets are volatile.
-It’s important to allow for some financial flexibility and not to rely exclusively upon potential income from investments, especially if you are investing in equities over bonds.
+All investing involves some risk tolerance, but investors can always err on the side of caution, especially when markets are volatile.
+It’s important to allow for some financial flexibility and not to rely exclusively on potential income from investments, especially if you are investing in equities over bonds.
 To work out your risk level, a great first step is to talk to a financial advisor and take a risk assessment quiz.
-Members of The Gloss x Goodbody Investment Club can avail of a chat with financial advisor, Jennifer Graham.
-Reach out to Jennifer at Jennifer.m.graham@goodbody.ie to book an appointment.
+If you have a particular financial query, contact us at investmentclub@goodbody.ie to receive a complimentary financial consultation.

 4. Decide upon your asset allocation mix